daveyt8888/AdaLabsTextEditor/README.md

 -Try to use source codes desktop text editor to implement on web tool<br>
 -Support programming language definition<br>
 -History of edits<br>
+-Tutorials to show users how to use the app<br>
 -Run codes<br>
 -Support search and replace<br>
 -Show line number<br>